Stratified Lie systems: Theory and applications: Fundamentals of Lie systems

 A {\it superposition rule} \cite{CGM07,Dissertationes,PW} for a system $X$ on a manifold $N$ is a map $\Psi:N^m\times N\rightarrow N$ satisfying that the general solution, $x(t)$, to $X$ can be written as

-for a generic family of particular solutions $x_{(1)}(t),\ldots,x_{(m)}(t)$ to $X$ and a parameter $k\in N$ to be related to the initial condition of $x(t)$.
-We call {\it Lie system} a system of ODEs admitting a superposition rule.
+for a generic family of particular solutions $x_{(1)}(t),\ldots,x_{(m)}(t)$ of $X$ and a parameter $k\in N$ to be related to the initial condition of $X$.
+We call {\it Lie system} a system of first-order ODEs admitting a superposition rule \cite{CGM07,LS,Dissertationes,PW}.